M13 bacteriophage: Replication in E. coli

 Unusually, the major coat protein can insert post-translation into membranes, even those lacking translocation structures, and even into liposomes with no protein content.

 Research

 George Smith, among others, showed that fragments of EcoRI endonuclease could be fused in the unique Bam site of f1 filamentous phage and thereby expressed in gene 3 whose protein p3 was externally accessible.
 M13 does not have this unique Bam site in gene 3.
 M13 had to be engineered to have accessible insertion sites, making it limited in its flexibility in handling different sized inserts.
 Because the M13 phage display system allows great flexibility in the location and number of recombinant proteins on the phage, it is a popular tool to construct or serve as a scaffold for nanostructures.
 For example, the phage can be engineered to have a different protein on each end and along its length.
 This can be used to assemble structures like gold or cobalt oxide nano-wires for batteries or to pack carbon nanotubes into straight bundles for use in photovoltaics.
+The M13 capsid is also the first intact virus structure to ever be solved entirely by solid state NMR.